ahmettalhakayali/BilgiLibrary-Sample/README.md

 # Sample of BilgiLibrary Mobile Application

-This file contains mentioned in Project Report, sample of BilgiLibrary Mobile App for "Bilgi Yayınları" and "BilgiLibrary Final Thesis Project".
+This file contains mentioned in Project Report, sample of BilgiLibrary Mobile Application for "Bilgi Yayınları" and "BilgiLibrary Final Thesis Project".

 Thank you for interesting.